If you were confident you could learn a new language by putting in only one hour a day, would you go for it?

 Why Can’t You Learn a New Language?

-Are you cramming your language study between coffee and rushing fetching groceries?
+Are you cramming your language study between sipping coffee and fetching groceries?
 Seeing no progress in your language learning can be painful.

 But you can’t expect to see results if you don’t do your share of hard work.